Muhammad-Faizan-Soomro/precision-plant-care-system/README.md

-# Precision Plant Care System
+# Deep Learning-Based Framework for Real-Time Detection and Classification of Lemon Plant Leaf Diseases

 This repository serves as the **official research artifact repository for the manuscript submitted to the journal *The Visual Computer***.